dashqua/ann/README.md

 # Artificial Neural Network

 Currently contains implementations of algorithms based on single-layer perceptron (SLP).
-Mainly inspired by the book "[The Nature of Code](http://natureofcode.com)" by Daniel Shiffman
+Mainly inspired by the book "[The Nature of Code](http://natureofcode.com)" by Daniel Shiffman.

 ### Prerequisites